SaltyNZ/Python_WebScraper/README.md

 Copying parts or snippets of the code with no changes and/or adaptations without permission Cloning the repository without permission

-These are only exaples and are there to set a standard if you are unsure please DM me on Teams or Discord
+These are only examples and are there to set a standard if you are unsure please DM me on Teams or Discord